 Simple enough, right?

-Except, no. Ahimsa is a term that can refer to how you treat yourself and others, which makes it a hell of a lot more complex than it seems.
+Except no. Ahimsa is a term that can refers to how you treat yourself and others, which makes it a hell of a lot more complex that it seems.

 Lying, yes.
 Stealing, yes.
 Being unkind, yes.

 Cutting yourself, yes that is not ahimsa.
 Overdosing on your drug of choice, yes – that too.
 Working in a toxic environment, yes!